-Since all reservation were lifted, it was finally agreed to include also the type of three-wheeled vehicles described in Euro 5 into this GTR, taking also into account the proposal by IMMA to include three-wheeled vehicles in GTR2 Amendment 5, which was in development at that same moment in time, in order to keep the two GTRs aligned.
+Since all reservations were lifted, it was finally agreed to include also the type of three-wheeled vehicles described in Euro 5 into this UN GTR, taking also into account the proposal by IMMA to include three-wheeled vehicles in UN GTR No. 2 Amendment 5, which was in development at that same moment in time, in order to keep the two GTRs aligned.

-Regarding four-wheeled vehicles (L6, L7), considering that such expansion of scope was not scheduled for GTR2 and that the scope of GTR17 did not include them but included up to three-wheeled vehicles (L1, L2, L3, L4, L5) only, Japan proposed this addition to be optional for Contracting Parties.
+Regarding four-wheeled vehicles (L6, L7), considering that such expansion of scope was not scheduled for UN GTR No. 2 and that the scope of GTR17 did not include them but included up to three-wheeled vehicles (L1, L2, L3, L4, L5) only, Japan proposed this addition to be optional for Contracting Parties.

-Contracting Parties decided not to include four wheeled vehicles.
+Contracting Parties decided not to include four-wheeled vehicles.

-Conclusion: two- and three-wheeled vehicles in the scope.
+Conclusion: two- and three-wheeled vehicles are in the scope.

-Since GTR2 introduced the possibility to use Class 0 as CP option, it was agreed to add this option also in DUR, as proposed by Japan.
+Since UN GTR No. 2 introduced the possibility to use Class 0 as CP option, it was agreed to add this option also in the newUN GTR on Durability, as proposed by Japan.

 Fuels in the scope

+With respect to Test Type V the EPPR IWG considered to use representative market fuel for mileage accumulation and representative reference fuel for Test Type I verification testing.

-The EPPR IWG discussed over several months the types of fuel to be included in the scope, on whether it should be about the traditional gasoline and diesel or also include alternative fuels.
+The EPPR IWG provided extensive consideration the types of fuel to be included in the scope, on whether it should be solely the traditional gasoline and diesel or also include alternative fuels.

-Japan initially proposed to consider the same fuels as in the current version of GTR2 (Amendment 4), which were gasoline and diesel.
-Following up on the request by India and EC to include also alternative fuels, and the EC proposal for a compromise on adding them as CP option, Japan agreed to accept them if other CP requested their introduction, provided that they were included in the scope of GTR2 in parallel.
-The IWG finally agreed to include alternative fuels both in the upcoming Amendment 5 to GTR2 and in the Durability GTR as CP option.
+Japan initially proposed to consider the same fuels as in the then current version of UN GTR No. 2 (Amendment 4), which were gasoline and diesel.
+Following up on the request by India and EC to include also alternative fuels, and the EC proposal for a compromise on adding them as CP option, Japan agreed to accept them if other CP requested their introduction, provided that they were included in the scope of UN GTR No. 2 in parallel.
+The EPPR IWG finally agreed to include alternative fuels both in the upcoming UN GTR No. 2 Amendment 5 and in the Durability GTR as CP option.

-Conclusion: gasoline, diesel and, as CP option, alternative fuels.Japan also proposed to make the relevant reference fuel requirements optional for Contracting Parties, similarly to the WLTP-GTR requirements.
+Conclusion: The inclusion of gasoline, diesel and, as CP option, alternative fuelswere agreed upon.
+The fuels used in this UN GTR on Durability were aligned with those of UN GTR No. 2 Amendment 5.
+The alternative fuels are specified in Appendix 2 to Annex 4 of GTR No. 2 Amendment 5.

+For reference fuel, Japan proposed to allow, as an option for Contracting Parties, the use of alternative fuels specified in UN GTR No.2 Amendment 5, similarly to the WLTP-GTR No.15 requirements; see DUR-10-01.
+The EPPR IWG agreed.

+The EPPR IWG decided to use the same market fuels and reference fuels as the ones in UN GTR No. 2 Amendment 5.
+For mileage accumulation, the market fuel to be used is specified in para 6. of Annex5 to this UN GTR, and the reference fuel for Type I test shall be one of those specified in Appendix 2 to Annex 4 of UN GTR No. 2 Amendment 5.”